samdisha-walia/Smart-Parking/README.md

 ✅ Uses real-world parking lot images from the PKLot dataset
 ✅ Binary image classification using a CNN model
-✅ Image preprocessing, normalization, and augmentation
-✅ Evaluation with confusion matrix and test accuracy
+✅ Image preprocessing, normalization, and augmentation ✅ Real-time parking detection from live video / webcam / CCTV feed ✅ Evaluation with confusion matrix and test accuracy
 ✅ Clean and modular code via Jupyter Notebook
 ✅ Future-ready for real-time camera input integration